Awointa/Awointa/README.md

 - 👋 Hi, I’m @Awointa
+- 👀
-- 👀  Front-end and smart contract developer
+- React and golang enthusiast
 - 📫 How to reach me ... akosawointa@gmail.com

 <!---